akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240215000000/index.md

 Categories: cs-CE, cs-NA, cs.CE, math-NA
 Keyword Score: 23
 Keywords: Benchmarking, Simulation, Simulator
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.08172v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.08172v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.08172v1.pdf" filename="2402.08172v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.08172v2.pdf" filename="2402.08172v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-In this paper, a type of novel projection-based, time-divided reduced order model (ROM) is proposed for dynamic fluid-structure interaction (FSI) problems, where spatial and temporal dimensions are partitioned as follows: spatially, each kind of variable is separated from others in terms of its attribution (fluid/structure), its category (velocity/pressure) and its component (horizontal/vertical); temporally, basis functions are deliberately adopted in small time windows tailored through extensive numerical trials.
-By the combination of space and time decompositions, the proposed ROM enables prolonged <b>simulations</b> under prescribed accuracy thresholds.
-Numerical experiments are carried out by means of a numerical comparison between the proposed ROM and corresponding full-order model (FOM) on solving a <b>benchmark</b> problem of FSI with a vibrating elastic beam in the fluid flow, where the representation of basis function sets on perturbation parameters is investigated as well.
-Extensive numerical results demonstrate the accuracy and efficiency of the proposed ROM.
-The developed numerical techniques are dimension-independent, which can be seamlessly extended to high dimensional FSI problems.
+In this paper, a type of novel projection-based, time-segmented reduced order model (ROM) is proposed for dynamic fluid-structure interaction (FSI) problems based upon the arbitrary Lagrangian--Eulerian (ALE)-finite element method (FEM) in a monolithic frame, where spatially, each variable is separated from others in terms of their attribution (fluid/structure), category (velocity/pressure) and component (horizontal/vertical) while temporally, the proper orthogonal decomposition (POD) bases are constructed in some deliberately partitioned time segments tailored through extensive numerical trials.
+By the combination of spatial and temporal decompositions, the developed ROM approach enables prolonged <b>simulations</b> under prescribed accuracy thresholds.
+Numerical experiments are carried out to compare numerical performances of the proposed ROM with corresponding full-order model (FOM) by solving a two-dimensional FSI <b>benchmark</b> problem that involves a vibrating elastic beam in the fluid, where the performance of offline ROM on perturbed physical parameters in the online phase is investigated as well.
+Extensive numerical results demonstrate that the proposed ROM has a comparable accuracy to while much higher efficiency than the FOM.
+The developed ROM approach is dimension-independent and can be seamlessly extended to solve high dimensional FSI problems.

 {{</citation>}}